Home » Hip Pain Treatment in NYC | Hip Pain Doctors Specialists

 Hip Pain Treatment

-Effective hip pain treatment depends on determining the cause.
+Effective hip pain treatment in NYC depends on determining the cause.
 Minor hip pain may respond to ice, elevation and rest.
 Your best pain management specialist NYC may recommend physical therapy or some of the following for hip injuries and pain:

 - Corticosteroid injections.
 Injection of a corticosteroid into your joint reduces inflammation and pain and may be used to treat several types of hip problems.
 For example, hip injections may be used as a form of hip tendonitis treatment or to relieve inflammation of the bursae.